Frequently Asked Questions

 Isn’t it risky or even dangerous to volunteer in a prison?

 A prison can certainly be intimidating, yet there are countless security measures and policies in place to protect visitors.
 Inmates are under constant watch, and volunteers are never left alone with inmates.
 In Texas*, volunteers must complete a 4-hour security training by the Texas Department of Criminal Justice (TDCJ) to prepare them for coming into prison, and be re-certified every two years.
-In the 20 years that BTL has been offering its program, no volunteer has ever been threatened or harmed while on duty. (*Training requirements may vary; in locations other than Texas, contact that state's Department of Corrections.)
+In the 20 years that BTL has been offering its program, no volunteer has ever been threatened or harmed while on duty. (*Training requirements in locations other than Texas may vary; contact that state's Department of Corrections.)

 Do volunteers or BTL staff stay in touch with graduates after the program ends?